The Tomorrow War: Development

+The film was originally set to be distributed by Paramount Pictures with the intention of giving the film a theatrical release.
+The film was delayed for seven months due to the COVID-19 pandemic, though, which forced theaters to close, leading to Top Gun: Maverick taking the release date, and the delay of Mission: Impossible – Dead Reckoning Part One.
+In April 2021, the distribution rights of the film were sold to Amazon with a cost over $200 million.
+McKay commented, "It's a movie that we wanted to go theatrically obviously, that was the intent and how we shot it — we shot it like a big movie, we didn't hold back.
+I know it can play in theaters; I've seen in play in theaters; it's a big, loud, exciting movie, but there's a tradeoff.
+We're in a world right now where [with] a big original sci-fi movie, there's a bunch of known properties that are coming in for a landing in theaters weekend after weekend.
+To be able to be a filmmaker who can have a dialogue with audiences in 240 countries at one time... that's also a very exciting proposition and I feel very lucky."

-On July 18, 2019, it was confirmed that Yvonne Strahovski would be joining the film's cast.
-J. K. Simmons, Betty Gilpin, Sam Richardson, Theo Von, Jasmine Mathews, Keith Powers also joined the cast in August, with Mary Lynn Rajskub, Edwin Hodge, and additional cast joining in September.
+On July 18, 2019, Yvonne Strahovski was confirmed to be joining the film's cast.
+J. K. Simmons, Betty Gilpin, Sam Richardson, Theo Von (who later left the project), Jasmine Mathews, and Keith Powers also joined the cast in August, with Mary Lynn Rajskub, Edwin Hodge, and additional cast joining in September.
 On November 10, 2019, Pratt shared a photo of the filming on his Instagram with several actors who also appear in the film, and revealed that Paramount Pictures had officially retitled the film The Tomorrow War.

-Although it was not confirmed, it is likely that the film changed its name to ensure a Chinese release, due to country having banned several films about ghosts and zombies.
+Although it was not confirmed, the film likely had its name changed to ensure a Chinese release, due to the country having banned several films about ghosts and zombies.

-White Spike design
+Creature design

 Creature designer Ken Barthelmey was confirmed to be the designer for the film's aliens.
 In early 2019, production designer Peter Wenham hired him due to his ability on his previous works.
-The crew wanted the aliens to be scary aliens called White Spikes.
-The aliens were described as vicious creatures that attack and eat everything in sight, and needed a compelling design that conveyed the hunger and intelligence of these creatures.
+Barthelmey created over 67 different concept ideas for the aliens, taking inspiration from the Tripods of the War of the Worlds and the Sentinels from The Matrix.
+The aliens were described as vicious creatures that attack and eat everything in sight, so needed a compelling design that conveyed the hunger and intelligence of these creatures.
 The crew also wanted the aliens to have different abilities such as fast swimming and flying.
 This information eventually led Barthelmey to the film's final design.
-Additionally, Barthelmey came up with the idea of spike-shooting-tentacles, which became the major feature of the design.
+Additionally, Barthelmey came up with the idea of spike-shooting-tentacles, which became a major feature of the design.